Rochester & Genesee Valley Railroad Museum: Collection

 The collection of the Rochester & Genesee Valley Railroad Museum is quite extensive.
 The RGVRRM rosters 10 locomotives, 13 freight cars, 15 pieces of passenger equipment and various other pieces of rail equipment.
 Of note, distinctive high-hood "Hammerhead" Lehigh Valley Railroad RS3m 211 is part of the operating collection.
 The museum is also home to the sole remaining trolley car (Car # 60) from the Rochester Subway fleet, returned to Rochester Chapter in 1998 after being on loan and later in storage for many years.
 In 1998 a steel building was erected to assist in the preservation and restoration of equipment.
 2007 saw the arrival of the seven Budd-built 1941-vintage Empire State Express coaches that are used for Fall Foliage trips, operated on the Ontario Midland Railroad between 1993-2004, and most recently on the Livonia, Avon and Lakeville Railroad.

-Because Rochester is known as the "World's Image Center" and is associated with photography and the home of Eastman Kodak, the museum boasts an extensive collection of photos.
+Because Rochester is known as the "World's Image Center" and is associated with photography and the home of Eastman Kodak, the museum has an extensive collection of photos.
 Of note is the collection of steam-era images from Robert Carper, a Rochester native who authored "American Railroads in Transition."
-Many of the photos from that book are now in the museum's collection, and on display for visitors to enjoy.
+Many of the photos from that book are now in the museum's collection, and on display.

 Other artifacts include an extensive collection of signaling equipment.
 Rochester was home to General Railway Signal, and as such the installation and operation of signals on the railroad is a long-term goal.
 Items include an operating semaphore, searchlights, an under restoration Saxby and Farmer armstrong machine and a Union Switch and Signal CTC Machine.